natfarleydev/prd-markdown/README.md

 Beta pages
 ----------

 The following pages have been provisionally formatted (i.e.\ *can* be used in an ebook, but it might not be a pleasurable experience).
-They need to be checked for links working, spelling, special characters that aren't recognised easily etc.
+They need to be checked for special characters that aren't recognised easily etc, basic mistakes etc..
+(Links will be sorted at the end of the project with find and replace).

 * advancedFeats.markdown
 * advancedGear.markdown
+* advancedMagicItems.markdown
+* advancedNewRules.markdown

 RC pages